enclave-networks/Enclave.FastPacket/README.md

 All of the generated code for the `Enclave.FastPacket` library is currently checked in to git [here](https://github.com/enclave-networks/Enclave.FastPacket/tree/main/src/Enclave.FastPacket/Generated/net6.0/Enclave.FastPacket.Generator/Enclave.FastPacket.Generator.PacketParserGenerator).

-## History

-For some time in Enclave, we were using the excellent [PacketDotNet](https://github.com/dotpcap/packetnet) library to analyse ethernet packets "on the wire" as they were moving through a network adapter, but we saw that the number of memory allocations and overhead of reading packets with PacketDotNet was causing some slow downs when we needed to analyse "some" of the content of every packet.

-So, we started a small, hand-rolled library internally to read individual fields of packets directly using `ReadOnlySpan<byte>`, rather than the `ByteArraySegment` approach used in PacketDotNet.

-This then spun out into wanting a standard way to define packet structures, so the source generator was born, and decided it was useful enough to others to open-source.

 ## Source Generator Features